LaurentHrt/fitview-back/README.md

-# [OC] Projet 12 - Développez un tableau de bord d'analytics avec React
+# Fitview

 # Backend

-This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.
+This repo contains all the source code to run the micro API for the sports analytics dashboard Fitview.

 ## 1. General information